 Double house Delft.

-The owners have been eligible for a lot from raffle where they got up in a meeting and indicated how many meters of façade they would like to buy.
+The owners have been eligible for a lot from a raffle where they got up in a meeting and indicated how many meters of façade they would like to buy.
 That lasted as long as the strip was long (120 m1).
 My clients were the last to be chosen and could still take precisely 9.5 meters.
 Somewhat later that evening, another half meter was added.

-The foundation for the entire street collection has been put out to contracting company Dop from de Lier.
+The foundation for the entire street collection has been put out to the contracting company Dop from de Lier.
 Subsequently, the construction was realised by construction company BBR from Ridderkerk.
 We have put this structure together with four owner-owners and three architectural firms. (van Bergen & Witte architects, HDZ Architects and Böhtlink Architectenbureau)

-That was a fantastic school where I received much support from my colleague's architects and of course my clients.
+That was a fantastic school where I received much support from my colleague's architects and of course, my clients.
 The first drawings I made on the drawing board, but as soon as the finances allowed it, I bought my first CAD system.